Frequently Asked Questions

 Q: Who is eligible to join?

 Any currently enrolled full-time undergraduate student is eligible to join the team.
 We take freshmen, sophomores, juniors, seniors, super seniors, transfers, and spring admits who are taking 16 or more credits that semester and have above a 2.0 GPA (USC's requirement to participate in club sports).
-Although we have been an all female team in recent years, boys should not be discouraged because we are co-ed!
+Although we have been a majority female team in recent years, boys should not be discouraged because we are co-ed!
 Graduate students are unfortunately not eligible to join the team, but if you competed in IHSA undergrad, you can take lessons at our barn and travel with us.

 Q: What's the time commitment?